rpuntaie/dpic/examples/README.txt

 To see some graphs produced using a general purpose pic library derived from Fortran sources, type `make' in the Graphs directory.

+In the illusions directory, type m4 svg.m4 illusions.m4 | dpic -v > illusions.svg
+and view the results in a browser.

+In the Escher directory, type
+dpic -v Escher.pic > Escher.svg
+and view the results in a browser.

 Typing
 make clean
 deletes unneeded files created in the above steps.